 Cerebral perfusion pressure

-Strictly speaking, this is the difference betrween cerebral arterial and cerebral venous pressure- the driving gradient for cerebral blood flow.
-As we have few ways of measuring the pressure in the dural venous sinuses, we have to use the intracranial pressure as a surrogate.
+This Pa- Pv or CPP is the difference between cerebral arterial and cerebral venous pressure, i.e. the pressure drop across the cerebral circulation.
+As we have few ways of measuring the pressure in the dural venous sinuses, conventionally we resort to using the intracranial pressure as a surrogate.
 Thus, cerebral perfusion pressure is the ICP subtracted from the mean arterial pressure (MAP).
 Or the CVP, for that instance.
-It is not inconcievable that one's CVP might be higher than one's CSF pressure in the context of some sort of severe right heart problem.
+It is not inconceivable that one's CVP might be higher than one's CSF pressure in the context of some sort of severe right heart problem.

 Cerebral perfusion pressure = MAP - (ICP or CVP, whichever is higher)